svalinn/DAGMC/CONTRIBUTING.md

 Contributing to DAGMC
 =====================

-The following is a guide to contributing to the DAGMC-Viz repository.
+The following is a guide to contributing to the DAGMC repository.
 Please note there is a [Code of Conduct](https://github.com/svalinn/DAGMC/blob/develop/CODE_OF_CONDUCT.md) and make sure to follow it in all interactions with this project.